progress/iceberg/PAS/Management/OEManager/ABL/README.md

      [echo] CATALINA_HOME: C:\Progress\OpenEdge\servers\pasoe
      [echo] CATALINA_BASE: C:\OpenEdge\WRK\oepas1

+## Output ##

+Output for all commands should be displayed via standard out and appear within the same terminal/command window where executed.
+There are some log files generated for sanity checks as part of the normal operation.
+All commands will be logged to a `commands.log` file and cannot be disabled as this ensures an audit trail of management actions taken for a PAS instance.
+The included `logging.config` enabled logging via the ABL Logger framework for additional insight into the operations made against a PAS instance and can be configured with varying logging levels and output.
+By default the logging level is set to DEBUG and will output messages to a `OEMgrConn.log` file.
+This will produce output similar to the `commands.log` file though it can be made more silent by changing the logging level to ERROR or lower.

 ## Security Notes ##

 It is strongly recommended to [secure the oemanager and manager WebApps](https://docs.progress.com/bundle/openedge-security-and-auditing/page/Secure-the-Tomcat-Manager-and-OpenEdge-Manager-web-applications.html) when deployed in a production environment.